 That means that your child will be placed in a group accordingly to his level.
-He won’t have to repeat a year and will then be making progress throughout the years.
+He/she won’t have to repeat a year and will then be making progress throughout the years.
 It will be different for the selective schools where the admission will be refused if your child does not have the requested entry level.

 8. School starts at 4 years old

-The first compulsory year of school is called Reception and your child will join their class if he turns five between 1st September and 31st August.
+The first year of school is called Reception and your child will join their class if he/she turns five between 1st September and 31st August.
 This means that children can start school as young as 4 years old and secondly, all the children of the class won’t have the same birth year.

 9. Pupils are encouraged to express themselves in public and confront their opinions